agentmorris/camera-trap-ml-survey/README.md

 Data available on LILA as [North American Camera Trap Images](http://lila.science/datasets/nacti).

+<br/>**Miao Z, Gaynor KM, Wang J, Liu Z, Muellerklein O, Norouzzadeh MS, McInturff A, Bowie RC, Nathan R, Yu SX, Getz WM.
+Insights and approaches using deep learning to classify wildlife.
+Scientific reports.
+2019 May 31;9(1):8137.**

+Train a custom CNN for African wildlife, achieve 87.5% accuracy on a dataset of 111k images.
+Trained VGG-16 on data from Gorongosa NP, compared to ResNet-50; found slightly higher accuracy with ResNet-50.Explore [Grad-CAM](https://github.com/jacobgil/pytorch-grad-cam) for visualizing activations, and explore class relationships within the embedding space.

 <br/>**Giraldo-Zuluaga JH, Salazar A, Gomez A, Diaz-Pulido A. Camera-trap images segmentation using multi-layer robust principal component analysis.
 The Visual Computer.
 2019 Mar;35(3):335-47.s**

 Focus on foreground/background segmentation; compare both preprocessing techniques (e.g. histogram equalization) and foreground/background decomposition techniques (primarily focusing on multi-layer robust PCA).
 Use a dataset of ~1000 images, report f-measures (I believe at the <i>pixel</i> level) in the neighborhood of 0.75, but the train/val split is unclear.